RespiraWorks/PAPR/README.md

 ![Pot Wire Crimps](/assets/ElectricalAssembly10-Pot2.jpg) ![Pot Wire Connector](/assets/ElectricalAssembly11-Pot3.jpg)

-Remove the know, nut, and washer from the pot.
+Remove the knob, nut, and washer from the pot.
 The knob is push-fit and just slides off.
 Install it into the slot and through the shaft hole with the PCB up against the inner wall.
 Route the wires through the groove.

 ![Pot hardware](/assets/ElectricalAssembly12-Pot4.jpg) ![Pot placement](/assets/ElectricalAssembly13-Pot5.jpg)